 Student Loan Code of Conduct

-The following guidelines are a framework to provide the best possible loan servicing and benefits for the students served by the Eastern Kentucky University and to avoid conflicts or the appearance of conflicts of interest.
+Educational loans are an important resource for many students and parents who borrow to help finance higher education.
+Eastern Kentucky University students and families must receive trustworthy, reliable guidance from institutions about financial aid, including educational loans.
+The following guidelines are a framework to provide the best possible loan terms for the students served by EKU and to avoid conflicts or the appearance of conflicts of interest.

 1. EKU shall not enter into any revenue-sharing arrangements with any lender.
 A revenue-sharing arrangement is defined as any arrangement between an institution and a lender under which the lender provides or issues private education loans to students attending the institution (or to the families of those students), the institution recommends the lender or the loan products of the lender and, in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the institution or to its officers, employees, or agents.